By using our website, you agree to our use of cookies (Visit our privacy policy).

 On the other hand, there are some notable drawbacks that you shouldn’t underestimate if you’re thinking about getting started with voice acting.

-1. First, there’s the time you’ll need to invest in order to get off the ground.
-That includes training, auditioning, interviewing, building a recording space, and everything else that comes with changing career paths.
+1. It takes a substantial amount of time and effort to get a voice acting career off the ground.
+You’ll need to train, audition, interview, build a recording space, and do everything else that comes with changing career paths.

-2. Professional voice recording equipment can also be expensive for an aspiring voice actor and there’s no way to know in advance whether your investment will pay off.
+2. Professional voice recording equipment can be expensive for aspiring voice actors, and there’s no way to know whether your investment will pay off in advance.

-3. Starting a career as a voice actor has become more accessible than ever, but this has also led to a saturated market.
-With tens or even hundreds of voice actors competing for the same project, you’ll have to develop a thick skin when it comes to rejection.
-No matter how skilled you are, you’ll need to find a way to stay positive through the process of recording auditions and understanding that they may be thrown out anyway.
+3. As we said earlier, the voice over market is highly saturated (to say the lease).
+With tens or even hundreds of actors competing for the same project, you’ll need a thick skin for rejection.
+No matter how skilled you are, you’ll need to stay positive through the process of recording auditions and understanding that they may be thrown out anyway.

-4. While we mentioned some of the advantages of voice acting and remote work in the last paragraph, working from home isn’t always easy.
-Telecommuters often have trouble keeping their work and personal lives separate, and some people find it more difficult to stay focused on work when they’re at home.
+4. We mentioned the benefits of remote work, but working from home isn’t always easy.
+Telecommuters often have trouble separating their work and personal lives, and some people find it more difficult to stay focused.
 You’ll also have to find other ways to stay socially active, especially if you’re used to seeing coworkers throughout the week.

 How Much Do Voice Actors Make?